samuelorji/scala/topics/collections/basics.md

 produce a new list, with absolutely no effect on the original.

 Scala also has several _mutable_ collection types too, whose elements can be modified like variables, where the same reference may point to a different value at different times.
-These may be useful in some circumstances too, but immutable collection types provide everything we need to work with collections for now.
+These may have their uses in other circumstances too, but immutable collection types provide everything we need to work with collections for now.

 ### Talking about immutability